Qatar at a Glance

 Heavy traffic and chaos is a daily occurrence for everyone driving in Qatar.

 Being a desert country, Qatar is mainly made up of sand.
-Many Qataris and expats driving in Qatar own large four wheel drive trucks or SUVs which withstand “dune bashing”.
+Many Qataris and expats driving in Qatar own large four wheel drive trucks or SUVs which can withstand “dune bashing”.
 You may be aware that Qatari drivers consider cruising over sand dunes a sport and they do so with great passion and enthusiasm.
 It has also become a tourist attraction, which in turn may cause traffic irritations for people driving in Qatar.

 If you plan on driving in Qatar, you must get an international driving permit which is valid for six months.
 When you receive permanent residence, you need to apply directly for a Qatari license.
 Unfortunately, only nationals of the United Kingdom and a few other countries can avoid taking the practical and written tests for driving in Qatar.
 The driving test includes an oral test concerning traffic regulations, reverse parking, straight parking, and a road test.
 Your license will be issued immediately after you pass the test.
 The fee for taking a driving test is 30 QAR.

-Driving in Qatar: Rules & Regulations
+Driving Rules & Regulations in Qatar

 Traffic regulations have been incredibly lax in Qatar over the years because only very few people had cars to begin with.
 Only recently, in 2007, due to the high accident rate, have Qatari police become more rigorous.